digshake/CSJavaWUSTL/_sources/Module0-Introduction/studio.rst

 Studio Setup and Procedure
 =====================

-* You'll need to complete the [software setup]({{ site.baseurl }}/misc/software.html) before you can work on this Studio, so do that first if you haven't already.
+* You'll need to complete the `software setup <software.html>`_ before you can work on this Studio, so do that first if you haven't already.
 * All but one member of your group should have this web page open so you can follow along and see the instructions as you work.
 * Plan to have one computer at which your team does its work (usually using Eclipse).
 Initially, one of you will be in charge of typing at that computer.
 * Throughout the studio you should trade who is in charge of the keyboard.